-The logical e-Document data consists of the EF.COM, EF.DG1 to EF.DG16 (with different security needs) and the Document Security Object EF.SOD according to LDS [R29].
+The logical e-Document data consists of the EF.COM, EF.DG1 to EF.DG16 (with different security needs) and the Document Security Object EF.SOD according to LDS [R20].
 These data are user data of the TOE.
 The EF.COM lists the existing elementary files (EF) with the user data.
 The EF.DG1 to EF.DG13 and EF.DG16 contain personal data of the e-Document holder.
 The Chip Authentication Public Key (EF.DG 14) is used by the inspection system for the Chip Authentication.
-The Active Authentication public key (EF.DG.15) is used by the inspection and Active Authentication are out of the scope of this ST).
-The EF.SOD is used by the inspection system for system for Passive Authentication of the logical e-Document.
+The Active Authentication public key (EF.DG.15) is used by the inspection system for the Active Authentication (note that both Chip Authentication and Active Authentication are out of the scope of this ST).
+The EF.SOD is used by the inspection system for Passive Authentication of the logical e-Document.

-Due to interoperability reasons (cf. ICAO Doc 9303 [R30]), the TOE described in this security target specifies only the BAC mechanism with resistance against enhanced-basic attack potential granting access to
+Due to interoperability reasons (cf. ICAO Doc 9303 [R21]), the TOE described in this security target specifies only the BAC mechanism with resistance against enhanced-basic attack potential granting access to